dojo/docs/dojox/data/GoogleLocalSearchStore.rst

   * **lang** The language you want the results returned in.
 This defaults to the browsers' language.
   * **urlPreventCache** Specifies whether or not to forcibly prevent caching of results.
 This defaults to true.

  * Call the **fetch** method, passing it the search query and the function to call when the query is completed.
+The query can accept up to three attributes

-The only supported attribute of the query is **text**, the text to search for.
+  * **text** The text to search for.
+  * **centerLatLong** Comma-separated lat & long for the center of the search (e.g. "48.8565,2.3509")
+  * **searchSpan** Comma-separated lat & long degrees indicating the size of the desired search area (e.g. "0.065165,0.194149")

  * Iterate over the results, calling the **getValue** function to retrieve values from each result item.
 The pieces of data in each result item are

   * **title** The page title in HTML format